 Eminent Research Professor

 Sigmund Tobias joined the University at Albany School of Education in 2009 as Eminent Research Professor.
 He spent most of his career at City College, City University of New York, where he advanced from Assistant Professor to Research Professor.
 He then was Distinguished Scholar at Fordham University, and Distinguished Research Scientist, Institute for Urban and Minority Education, Teachers College, Columbia University.
 His work has been in learning from instruction (Tobias, 2009).
-He has studied ways to improve student learning by adapting instruction to student characteristics (Tobias, 2010), by understanding the importance of metacognitive monitoring of prior knowledge (Tobias & Everson, 2009), by educational technology generally (Fletcher & Tobias, 2011; Tobias & Fletcher, 2008, 2009), and computer games specifically (Tobias & Fletcher, 2011, 2012).
-He edits the ADL Newsletter for Educators and Educational Researchers that is freely available on the Internet at: http://www.academiccolab.org/newsletter/adlnewsletter.html Dr. Tobias’ writing on non- professional topics may be found at: https://sites.google.com/site/stobiasblog/home
+He has studied ways to improve student learning by adapting instruction to student characteristics (Tobias, 2010), by understanding the importance of metacognitive monitoring of prior knowledge (Tobias & Everson, 2009), by educational technology generally (Fletcher & Tobias, 2011; Tobias & Fletcher, 2008, 2009), and computer games specifically (Tobias & Fletcher, 2011, Tobias, Fletcher, & Wind, 2013).
+He edits the ADL Newsletter for Educators and Educational Researchers that is freely available on the Internet at: http://www.academiccolab.org/newsletter/adlnewsletter.html.
+Dr. Tobias’ writing on non- professional topics and a complete vita listing all of his publications and presentations may be found at: https://sites.google.com/site/stobiasblog/home.

 Tobias, S. (2009).
 An eclectic appraisal of the success or failure of constructivist instruction: In S. Tobias, & T.D.
 Duffy (Eds.), Constructivist instruction: Success or failure? (pp. 335-350).
 New York: Routledge, Taylor and Francis.

 Tobias, S. (2010).
 The expert reversal effect and aptitude treatment interaction research.
 Insructional Science, 38, 309-312.